RosenVTuberApp/RosenVTuberApp.github.io/index.md

 Also here is my Nijisanji application website: [https://rosenvtuberapp.github.io/](https://rosenvtuberapp.github.io/)

 ### What is your desired streaming frequency in a week?
 Do tell us the reason behind your chosen frequency:
 4 ~ 6 times a week.

 I will stream six days for normal weeks (need one day to recharge and re-organize all my work and study) while streaming four days if I am in a midterm week.
 I only have 2 required classes left for my degree and am close to graduation.
 Upon graduation, I plan on streaming daily.

 ### Describe the skills you would be confident in using for your live streams:
-Here is a list containing all my skillis: ((1))My various skills, touched upon in the Self PR section, help make me an engaging streamer: I am always checking the chat with two monitors, talking or asking questions that address the interest of the viewers, and shifting topics to avoid awkward or inappropriate moments ((2))Voice acting: I have an androgynous voice and I have showcased some of it in my introduction video.
-In general, I can do the following voice: ikemen(池面) teenage boy, cute Shota(正太) or girl, and a dead-pan, self-depricating “gen-z” girl voice ((3))Content related skills: I am planning to deliver content related to coding and other fun science experiments (such as “Learning coding language with me”.
+Here is a list containing all my skillis:

+1. My various skills, touched upon in the Self PR section, help make me an engaging streamer: I am always checking the chat with two monitors, talking or asking questions that address the interest of the viewers, and shifting topics to avoid awkward or inappropriate moments
+2. Voice acting: I have an androgynous voice and I have showcased some of it in my introduction video.
+In general, I can do the following voice: ikemen(池面) teenage boy, cute Shota(正太) or girl, and a dead-pan, self-depricating “gen-z” girl voice
+3. Content related skills: I am planning to deliver content related to coding and other fun science experiments (such as “Learning coding language with me”.
 Will elaborate this in other questions in the application), which relies on my academic background.
 Furthermore, I can represent my creative ideas well through drawing, computer modeling, and the use of various design software (ex: Adobe Suite Products).
-I also have a background in music editing, singing, and own all formal DJ equipment, which I plan to utilize during karaoke streams. ((4))OBS skills: Setup media and layers including opening and ending animations, scene changes, Zoom in / Zoom out by stretching the image layer, crop image layer by hitting ATL, and using Discord for collabs (Load multiple avatars & Discord Streamkit widgets (ex: voice)). ((5))Other helpful streaming setups: Streamlab chat integration, mirror phone/gaming device(switch) screen to my laptop, using Youtube and Twitch to stream, and setting up all hardware devices such as music affect controller and microphone.
+I also have a background in music editing, singing, and own all formal DJ equipment, which I plan to utilize during karaoke streams.
+4. OBS skills:
+  - Setup media and layers including opening and ending animations,
+  - Scene changes, Zoom in / Zoom out by stretching the image layer,
+  - Crop image layer by hitting ATL,
+  - Using Discord for collabs (Load multiple avatars & Discord Streamkit widgets (ex: voice))
+5. Other helpful streaming setups:
+  - Streamlab chat integration,
+  - Mirror phone/gaming device(switch) screen to my laptop,
+  - Using Youtube and Twitch to stream,
+  - Setting up all hardware devices such as music affect controller and microphone.

 ### What is your main motivation behind wanting to join NIJISANJI as a VTuber?
 As a lover of and active audience member of Nijisanji Streams, I have wanted to contribute to the community that I have fallen in love with.